webgriffe/SyliusAkeneoPlugin/README.md

 This button allows you to queue a product directly from the admin index page.
 Sylius Akeneo Plugin already override the product resource grid **sylius_admin_product** for you by adding the button for every item.
 If you want you can also add the button in the product's detail and edit page.
-Override Sylius template by create a new file in the folder: `templates/bundles/SyliusAdminBundle/Product/_showInShopButton.html.twig`.
+Override Sylius template by creater a new file in the folder: `templates/bundles/SyliusAdminBundle/Product/_showInShopButton.html.twig`.
 Copy the content from the original Sylius file and paste it in the new file.
 Finally, add the button to the bottom of the file.

     #...